ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 * the method SHALL be "GET".

-* the request SHALL include a single Host header field containing the origin of the UDP proxy.
+* the request SHALL include a single "Host" header field containing the origin of the UDP proxy.

 * the request SHALL include a "Connection" header field with value "Upgrade" (note that this requirement is case-insensitive as per {{Section 7.6.1 of